-Builder sues over $2.2 billion San Francisco transit center
+Builder sues over $2 billion San Francisco transit center

 The project has been mired in litigation.

-The terminal closed last month after cracks were found in steel beams.
+In May, the engineering firm Skanska USA sued Webcor, saying the contractor’s alleged shoddy instructions led to cost overruns.
+In addition, the owners of a nearby high-rise apartment building that is sinking and tilting sued the agency.
+The owners of the Millennium Tower blame the transit center construction project for the building’s tilt.

-Agency spokeswoman Christine Falvey did not immediately return a phone message Wednesday seeking comment.
+The terminal opened in Aug.
+12 after ten years of planning and construction.
+It closed a month later after cracks were found in two steel support beams.
+Agency officials said they don’t when the new terminal will be re-opened.